-- 5.86 Interactions and cumulative effects can occur between the plan or proposal being appraised and other key plans and policies.
+- 5.85 Interactions and cumulative effects can occur between the plan or proposal being appraised and other key plans and policies.
 This AoS identified the other relevant plans and programmes with sustainability objectives that need to be considered.
 This is reported in Section 3 Policy Context and Appendix 2: Plans and Programmes Review.
-The key plans that might have significant interactions with cumulative effects for the revised draft Nuclear NPS and Wylfa were identified as follows: - The Wales Spatial Plan Update (2008) - One Wales: A Progressive Agenda for the Government of Wales, Wales Assembly Government (2007) - Planning Policy Wales, The Welsh Assembly (2002) - Strategic Framework for Economic Development, Wales Assembly Government (2005) - Isle of Anglesey Unitary Development Plan (stopped, but a material consideration in decision making), Isle of Anglesey County Council (2005) - Minerals Planning Policy Wales, National Assembly for Wales (2001) - Environment Strategy for Wales, Welsh Assembly Government - Wales Biodiversity Framework, Wales Biodiversity Partnership - Sustainable Homes: A National Housing Strategy (Consultation Draft) Welsh Assembly Government (January 2009) - Wise about Waste: National Waste Strategy, Welsh Assembly Government (2002) - Starting to Live Differently: The Sustainable Development Scheme, Welsh Assembly Government (2004) - People, Places, Futures: The Wales Spatial Plan 2008 Update, Welsh Assembly Government (2008)

-- 5.87 Other key projects that might have significant interactions with the proposals for new nuclear power station at Wylfa were identified as follows: - Operation and decommissioning of the existing nuclear power station at Wylfa - The section of the Spatial Plan for Wales dealing with the North West highlights the development potential of Holyhead as a key international gateway, linking lreland with England and other parts of Europe via the A55 transport corridor.
-This strategy may give rise to future project proposals that interact with a new nuclear power station at Wylfa. - 5.88 The appraisal of cumulative sustainability effects arising through interactions between the Wylfa nomination and other key plans, programmes and projects is presented in Table 5.2.
+The key plans that might have significant interactions with cumulative effects for the draft Nuclear NPS and Wylfa were identified as follows: - The Wales Spatial Plan Update (2008) - One Wales: A Progressive Agenda for the Government of Wales, Wales Assembly Government (2007) - Planning Policy Wales, The Welsh Assembly (2002) - Strategic Framework for Economic Development, Wales Assembly Government (2005) - Powys Unitary Development Plan (awaiting adoption) Powys County Council (2008) - Minerals Planning Policy Wales, National Assembly for Wales (2001) - Environment Strategy for Wales, Welsh Assembly Government - Wales Biodiversity Framework, Wales Biodiversity Partnership - Sustainable Homes: A National Housing Strategy (Consultation Draft) Welsh Assembly Government (January 2009) - Wise about Waste: National Waste Strategy, Welsh Assembly Government (2002) - Starting to Live Differently: The Sustainable Development Scheme, Welsh Assembly Government (2004) - 5.86 Other key projects that might have significant interactions with the proposals for new nuclear power station at Wylfa were identified as follows: - Operation and decommissioning of the existing nuclear power station at Wylfa - The section of the Spatial Plan for Wales dealing with the North West highlights the development potential of Holyhead as a key international gateway, linking Ireland with England and other parts of Europe via the A55 transport corridor.
+This strategy may give rise to future project proposals that interact with a new nuclear power station at Wylfa. - 5.87 The appraisal of cumulative sustainability effects arising through interactions between the Wylfa nomination and other key plans is presented in Table 5.2.